levkk/pg-rds-params-sync/README.md

 ```

 RDS parameter groups use formulas to calculate certain settings (e.g. `shared_buffers`, `effective_cache_size`, etc.) by default.
 Sometimes, it is useful to know the actual value.
 This will connect to the databases directly, query `pg_settings`, and print the settings that differ.

+### Caching
+Fetching parameter groups for 100s of databases is long and expensive.
+We added a local cache with a 1h TTL.
+It's stored in `/tmp/cache.db`.
+The first run of the application will be slow, but subsequent runs will be much faster.